Crime and Safety in Guatemala

 Tourists don’t tend to experience violent crime in Guatemala; the most common type of crime reported by tourists is theft and armed robbery.
 Purse-snatchers and pickpockets are often found in popular areas, large cities, and crowded markets.
 These crimes might be bald-faced attempts at theft or involve a more elaborate scheme.
 For example, two people might approach you — one asks you a question, while the other steals your purse and runs off.
 While you’re out in public, remain aware of your surroundings and take note of anyone who approaches you.

 Carjackings and bus robberies also happen in Guatemala.
-Armed robbers sometimes attack low-priced intra- and inter-city public buses — and for this reason, it’s recommended to opt for private shuttles or more modern inter-city buses whenever possible.
+Armed robbers sometimes attack low-priced intra- and inter-city public buses — for this reason, it’s recommended to opt for private shuttles or more modern inter-city buses whenever possible.
 Robbers are more likely to stop buses/cars on rural roads than in the city, and nighttime is usually when they strike.
 Some shuttles along heavily traveled tourist routes have also been robbed.

 Tourists are sometimes targeted on trails in isolated areas, including those around Lake Atitlán and the Agua Volcano.
 In other areas, like Tikal and Cerro de La Cruz in Antigua, Tourist Police (Politur) are present to protect tourists — this has helped make these places much safer.